 If the BMS fault persists after checking the cable, verifying the battery type, and performing a power cycle, the issue requires professional diagnosis.
 At this point the cause may be CAN bus signal integrity failure, corroded connections inside the battery BMS, firmware incompatibility between inverter and battery, or a failed BMS control board.

 STS can review your SolaX Cloud fault history remotely to narrow down the root cause before recommending an on-site visit.
 For battery type mismatches and firmware issues, the fix can often be completed remotely.
-Remote diagnostic sessions start from £75.
+Remote diagnostic sessions are free — you only pay £75 if we fix it remotely.

 Why T-BAT to Triple Power upgrades are the biggest source of BMS faults in the UK